ChrisBellew/payments-engine/README.md

 I decided to choose the limited precision decimal type `rust_decimal::Decimal`.

-I also choose to use checked arithmetic so that overflows and underflows could be detected and reported as an error.
+I also choose to use checked arithmetic so that overflows and underflows could be detected and reported as an error when build in release mode.

 ### Negative balance

+I have assumed that a negative available balance is acceptable for the purposes of allowing a dispute to be applied.
+Without knowing more about the domain this is my best guess.
+Of course a withdrawal is not able to result in a negative available balance.

 ### Record Processing